rycon2424/Multiplayer_ClientSidePrediction/pages/Part_2.md

 In addition to the effects of latency, gameplay experience in a multiplayer game is also affected by the server's tick rate and the client's update rate.
 Low tick and update rates reduce game responsiveness and add to perceived latency for users.

-For example on the default settings using my tool: https://boskodeveloper.github.io/ You can see that changing the servers "Updates per second" increases the smoothness significantly.
+For example on the default settings using my tool: https://boskodeveloper.github.io/ You can see that changing the server's "Updates per second" increases the smoothness significantly.
 ![testimage](images/tick_update_rate.gif?raw=true)